-Xstrahl In Action: Unraveling the cell-type dependent radiosensitizing effects of gold through the development of a multifunctional gold nanoparticle.
+Xstrahl In Action: Unraveling the cell-type dependent radiosensitizing effects of gold

 The radiosensitizing efficacy of gold is well established, and has often been tested on Xstrahl systems, such as investigated in the Xstrahl in Action: Gold nanoparticles as dose-enhancement agent for X-ray therapy of melanomas however, there remain several significant barriers to the successful clinical translation of nano-sized gold particles (AuNPs).